Amruth-AK/accident-severity-prediction/README.md

 # US Traffic Accident Severity Prediction

-> Predicting how severe a US traffic accident will be — before emergency services arrive — using 7.7 million real accident records, gradient boosting, and a custom Streamlit app.
+> Predicting how severe a US traffic accident will be, before emergency services arrive, using 7.7 million real accident records, gradient boosting, and a custom Streamlit app.

 ---

 ## Problem Statement

 Every year, tens of thousands of people die in US traffic accidents.
-When a crash is reported, emergency dispatchers must decide immediately how many resources to send — but the severity is often unknown until responders arrive.
+When a crash is reported, emergency dispatchers must decide immediately how many resources to send, but the severity is often unknown until responders arrive.
 A model that can estimate severity from conditions at the time of the accident (weather, road features, time of day, location) could help prioritize response and get help to the most critical cases faster.

 This project trains machine learning models to predict accident severity on a scale of **1 (minor) to 4 (critical)**.
-The challenge is not just accuracy — it's detecting the rare, dangerous cases.
+The challenge is not just accuracy, it's detecting the rare, dangerous cases.
 Class 4 accidents make up only 2.5% of the dataset; a model that ignores them scores 80% accuracy while being useless in practice.

 ---